-- IRRIGATE Soil Tool for determining an appropriate irrigation schedule for selected crops and calculate water storage capacities - IRRIGATE Impact Assessment Tool for reviewing and weighing socio-economic and environmental impacts of an SPIS project
+IRRIGATE - Soil Tool for determining an appropriate irrigation schedule for selected crops and calculate water storage capacities

 1 INTRODUCTION

 IRRIGATION IS ESSENTIAL FOR FOOD SECURITY AND RURAL DEVELOPMENT

 Globally, irrigated agriculture accounts for about 70 percent of water withdrawals, making it the largest water user.
 Irrigated agriculture provides approximately 40 percent of the world's food, including most of its horticultural output, from an estimated 20 percent of agricultural land, or about 300 million ha worldwide (FAO 2011).
 Most future growth in crop production in developing countries is likely to come from intensification with irrigation increasingly playing a strategic role (AQUASTAT).